 Through Corteva's ownership of EIDP, Corteva maintains EIDP defined benefit pension and other post-employment benefit plans.
 For some of these plans, including EIDP's principal U.S. pension plan, Corteva continues as sponsor for the entire plan regardless of whether participants, including retirees, are or were associated with EIDP's agriculture business.
 Corteva uses many assumptions in calculating its expected future payment obligations under these plans.
 Significant adverse changes in credit or market conditions could result in actual rates of returns on pension investments being lower than assumed.
 In addition, expected future payment obligations may be adversely impacted by changes in assumptions regarding participants, including retirees.
-In 2024, Corteva expects to contribute approximately \$50 million to its pension plans other than the principal U.S. pension plan, and about \$115 million for its other post-employment benefit ("OPEB") plans.
-While not anticipated for 2024, Corteva may make potential discretionary contributions to the principal U.S. pension plan.
+In 2023, Corteva expects to contribute approximately \$50 million to its pension plans other than the principal U.S. pension plan, and about \$135 million for its other post-employment benefit ("OPEB") plans.
+While not anticipated for 2023, Corteva may make potential discretionary contributions to the principal U.S. pension plan.
 Corteva, furthermore, may be required to make significant contributions to its pension plans in the future, which could adversely affect Corteva's results of operations, liquidity and financial condition.

-Sentiment towards climate change and other environmental, social and governance matters could adversely affect our stock price, results of operations, and access to capital.
+Sentiment towards climate change and other environmental, social and governance ("ESG") matters could adversely affect our stock price, results of operations, and access to capital.

-Since 2020, Corteva has maintained certain commitments, aspirations, targets and initiatives as part of its sustainability programs.
-Execution of these strategies and the achievements of Corteva's sustainability aspirations and goals are subject to risk and uncertainties, many of which are out of its control.
-Failure to achieve its sustainability aspirations and goals within the currently projected costs and expected timeframes could damage Corteva's reputation, customer and investor relationships, or its access to financing.
-Further, given investors' increased focus related to sustainability matters, such a failure could cause stockholders to reduce their ownership holdings, all of which, in turn could adversely affect Corteva's business, financial condition, results of operations and cash flows and reduce its stock price.
+Since 2020, Corteva has announced sustainability goals, including adopting its greenhouse gas emission reduction strategy and targets for 2030 and inclusion, diversity and equity goals for 2026.
+Execution of these strategies and the achievements of Corteva's sustainability goals is subject to risk and uncertainties, many of which are out of its control.
+Failure to achieve its sustainability goals within the currently projected costs and expected timeframes could damage Corteva's reputation, customer and investor relationships, or its access to financing.
+Further, given investors' increased focus related to ESG matters, such a failure could cause stockholders to reduce their ownership holdings, all of which, in turn could adversely affect Corteva's business, financial condition, results of operations and cash flows and reduce its stock price.

-Global or regional health pandemics or epidemics could negatively impact the company's business, financial condition and results of operations.
+Global or regional health pandemics or epidemics, including COVID-19, could negatively impact the company's business, financial condition and results of operations.

-Corteva's business, financial condition, and results of operations could be negatively impacted by pandemics or epidemics.
-The severity, magnitude and duration of the pandemics is uncertain, rapidly changing and difficult to predict.
-Future pandemics or epidemics and resulting illness, travel restrictions and workforce disruptions could impact Corteva's global supply chain, its operations and its routes to market or those of its suppliers, co-manufacturers, or customers/distributors.
-These disruptions or the company's failure to effectively respond to them could increase product or distribution costs, alter the timing of recognizing manufacturing costs, or impact the delivery of products to customers or their ability to pay.
+Corteva's business, financial condition, and results of operations could be negatively impacted by COVID-19 or other pandemics or epidemics.
+The severity, magnitude and duration of the pandemics and future outbreaks is uncertain, rapidly changing and difficult to predict.
+Increased market volatility resulting from COVID-19 disruptions has also limited the availability of certain manufacturing inputs.
+Current and future pandemics or epidemics and resulting illness, travel restrictions and workforce disruptions could impact Corteva's global supply chain, its operations and its routes to market or those of its suppliers, co-manufacturers, or customers/distributors.
+These disruptions or the company's failure to effectively respond to them could increase product or distribution costs, alter the timing of recognizing manufacturing costs, or impact the delivery of products to customers.

 Government-pandemic or epidemic responses, including stay at home orders, can significantly impact other economic activity and markets around the world.
-Future outbreaks or pandemics could negatively impact the company's business, financial condition, and results of operations in numerous ways, including but not limited to increased market volatility that impacts the company's hedging, financial forecasting, and liquidity, including its access to capital markets and delays or modifications to the company's strategic plans and productivity initiatives.
+Future outbreaks or pandemics could negatively impact the company's business, financial condition, and results of operations in numerous ways, including but not limited to those outlined below: